 Oluminant is currently approved for use in the UK and EU to treat rheumatoid arthritis and atopic dermatitis.
 It hasn’t yet been approved by the MHRA to treat alopecia areata, but with the FDA now ruling it to be suitable for treating alopecia areata, there’s hope for alopecia areata sufferers in the UK, too.

 In the meantime, other non-systemic treatments for alopecia areata are available in the UK.
 These include corticosteroids and topical treatments like Minoxidil.
 Researchers are also investigating other JAK inhibitors (such as Tofacitinib and Ruxolitinib) as potential future treatments.
+Hair transplants for alopecia areata patients aren’t usually recommended.

 Do you have alopecia areata?

-If you’ve noticed patchy bald spots on your scalp or elsewhere on your body, you may be experiencing alopecia areata.
-But there are dozens of hair loss causes, so it’s not always easy to self-diagnose alopecia areata.
+There are dozens of hair loss causes, so it’s not always easy to self-diagnose alopecia areata.
 To find out what’s causing your hair loss — and how you can treat it in the UK — book a free consultation at our Harley Street hair loss clinic.

 - FDA Approves First Systemic Treatment for Alopecia Areata